What does a scholarship mean at Sidcot?

 Music scholars will be expected to take a minimum of one hour instrumental/vocal lessons per week.
 Music scholars will then be eligible for a complementary 30-minute instrumental/vocal lesson per week.
 They will have the opportunity of belonging to a musical group, leading a musical ensemble and attending external concerts.
 Music scholars will be expected to take part in at least two musical ensembles, play in music assembly once a term and perform at the annual Scholars’ Concert.

 Depending on the level and discipline of the rider, Equestrian scholars will train in a team environment or in an individual capacity.
 Equestrian scholars will be expected to represent Sidcot School in NSEA and other competitions and will be a role model at the stables, displaying the organisation, commitment and attention to detail that is required to succeed in this field.

-- Senior & Junior School Scholarship applications by Monday 6 January 2020.
-Scholarship assessment Saturday 18 January 2020 with interviews taking place in February.
+- Senior School Scholarship applications by Tuesday 5 January 2021.
+Scholarship assessment Saturday 16 January 2020 with interviews taking place in February.